Brookfield Property Partners: World-Class Real Estate At Fire-Sale Prices

 BPY has a 5% yield and aims to increase this yield to 8%.
 This is done through rent increases of 2%-3%, completion of active development projects, and recycling of capital into higher-return opportunities.
 This seems manageable, but the aim to increase the cash flow from operations 8% to 11% is a bit optimistic in my view.
 I think a midpoint of around 8% is better to use in a conservative valuation.
 Even using those more conservative numbers, a yearly total return of 13% is very attractive.

 In addition, unitholders can benefit from a revaluation of the units since the net asset value (NAV) per unit is currently around $29, while the unit price is only $23.72.
 Personally, I would argue that BPY is worth around $30 a share.
-From that valuation the forward return is a bit above 10%, which is reasonable given the risks associated with investing in real estate using significant leverage.
+From that valuation, the forward return is a bit above 10%, which is reasonable given the risks associated with investing in real estate using significant leverage.

 Conclusion